-When Can You Tint Windows on a Leased Vehicle?
+Can You Tint the Windows on a Leased Car?

-While some lease agreements allow for upgrades that might increase the value of the vehicle, tinted windows might not fit under that category.
-Some dealers will charge you extra to have the tint removed when you turn in the car at the end of the lease or request that you remove the tint yourself — without damaging the windows — before turning the car in to avoid fees or penalties.
-Many car manufacturers and dealerships call this “excessive wear” on the vehicle and will charge a fee if they see signs of this type of damage to the original vehicle.
+The dealer may charge you extra to have the tint removed when you turn in the car at the end of the lease or request that you remove the tint yourself — without damaging the windows — to avoid fees or penalties.
+Many car manufacturers and dealerships categorize tinted windows as “excessive wear” on the vehicle and will charge a fee if they see signs of this type of damage.

-Unless your dealer has already approved window tinting, you need to bring the leased vehicle back to the dealer in the same condition as when you picked it up from the lot, minus the extra miles added.
+Unless your dealer has already approved window tinting (or other modifications), you will need to bring the leased vehicle back to the dealer in the same condition as when you picked it up from the lot, minus the extra miles added.

-The easiest way to can check if the dealer allows window tinting is to ask whether it offers tinting as part of a detailing or maintenance package.
-Some dealerships may offer window tinting services for an extra charge.
-Going this route means you can have the tinting done professionally and with the dealer’s approval.
+The easiest way to check if the dealer allows window tinting is to ask whether it offers tinting as part of a detailing or maintenance package.
+Some dealerships may offer window tinting services for an extra charge, in which case you can have the tinting done professionally and with the dealer’s approval.

 - BMW: If there is any excess wear and use present, you will receive an estimated cost for repair shortly after your vehicle inspection.
 This may include tinted windows, depending on your lease agreement, the make and model of your vehicle, and the dealership.

-- GM: Call to verify whether tinted windows are considered excess wear and tear.
+- GM: You can call to verify whether tinted windows are considered excess wear and tear.
 If financed through Ally Bank, charges for tinted windows will apply.
 If it’s a Chrysler, tinted windows fall under the “Excessive Exterior Wear” category, and extra charges will apply.

-- Honda: The end-of-lease inspection will reveal whether there may be extra charges for tinting windows.
+- Honda: The end-of-lease inspection will determine if there will be extra charges for tinted windows.
 You may be required to have window tinting removed, or it will be charged as “Excess Wear and Use.”

 - Hyundai: Window tinting may fall under the “Wear and Use” category.
-Any charges will be determined at the inspection.
+The vehicle inspector will determine any charges.

-- Kia: Make necessary repairs, including restoring windows that have been tinted, to avoid excess wear and use charges.
+- Kia: You should make necessary repairs, including restoring windows that have been tinted, to avoid excess wear and use charges.

 - Lexus: Extra charges may apply for vehicle modifications.
 Check your lease agreement or call the dealer to determine whether the make and model of the car you’ve leased is subject to extra charges if the windows are tinted.

-- Mazda: You can tint the windows but may be advised to remove the window tinting during the pre-inspection or risk being charged “Excess Wear and Use” fees.
+- Mazda: You can tint the windows, but the lease-end inspector may advise you to remove the window tinting during the pre-inspection or risk being charged “Excess Wear and Use” fees.

-- Mercedes-Benz: Tinted windows are permitted as long as it was authorized and/or installed by an authorized Mercedes-Benz dealer.
+- Mercedes-Benz: Tinted windows are permitted as long as it was approved and/or installed by an authorized Mercedes-Benz dealer.

 - MINI: Tinted windows are permitted if they are professionally applied and do not leave holes or scratches after removal.

-- Nissan: You can tint the windows but will incur a charge if the tint is peeling, fading, bubbling, mismatched, or is considered to be a safety issue.
+- Nissan: You can tint the windows but you will be charged if the tint is peeling, fading, bubbling, mismatched, or is considered to be a safety issue.

-- Porsche: You can get windows tinted through a Porsche dealer to avoid scratches and fees, but charges apply if you got the tint independently and it causes damage to the windows.
+- Porsche: You can get windows tinted through a Porsche dealer to avoid damage and fees, but you will likely be charged if you get the tint elsewhere and it causes damage to the windows.